Thermochronology: Fission Track Dating

 Fission track dating is the method used in thermochronology to find the approximate age of several uranium-rich minerals, such as apatite.
-When nuclear fission of uranium-238 (238U) happens in organic materials, damage tracks are created.
+When nuclear fission of uranium-238 (238U) happens in inorganic materials, damage tracks are created.
 These are due to a fast charged particle, released from the decay of Uranium, creating a thin trail of damage along its trajectory through the solid.
 To better study the fission tracks created, the natural damage tracks are further enlarged by chemical etching so they can be viewed under ordinary optical microscopes.
 The age of the mineral is then determined by first knowing the spontaneous rate of fission decay, and then measuring the number of tracks accumulated over the mineral's lifetime as well as estimating the amount of Uranium still present.

 At higher temperatures, fission tracks are known to anneal.
 Therefore, exact dating of samples is very hard.
 Absolute age can only be determined if the sample has cooled rapidly and remain undisturbed at or close to the surface.
 The environmental conditions, such as pressure and temperature, and their effects on the fission track on the atomic level still remains unclear.
 However, the stability of the fission tracks can generally be narrowed down to temperature and time.
 Approximate ages of minerals still reflect aspects of the thermal history of the sample, such as uplift and denudation.